 -

-Go one shade lighter if unsure: Roots often grab color darker, so slightly lighter tones often blend better.
+Go one shade lighter if unsure: Roots tend to absorb color more deeply, so a lighter shade can blend better.

-Step 3: Pick the Right Type of Hair Dye
+Step 3: Choose the Right Type of Hair Dye

 Step 4: Match Your Undertone